chicio/chicio.github.io/_posts/2017-07-25-a-first-approach-to-contract-test.md

 }
 ```

 As you can see the two implementations look very similar.
-So it's time to see how contract test can help us :metal:!!!!
+So it's time to see how contract test can help us :metal:!!
 We can write a `CommandContract` base test class that contains the logic of the test we want to write.
 In our specific case we want to assure that when a command is executed, by calling the `execute()` method, the `menuActionsListener` is called with the correct method on each concrete implementation of `Command`.
 So our `CommandContract` implementation is:

 ```java